Advertiser Disclosure

 2. Type in your route (e.g., Los Angeles – Dubai).

-4. Type in another route with one different city (e.g., New York City – Dubai).
+4. Type in another route with another city (e.g., New York City – Dubai).

-7. If they’re the same, you can be pretty certain that the 2 cities are in the same zone; if not, they are not in the same region.
+7. If the costs are the same, you can be certain that the 2 cities are in the same zone; if not, they are not in the same region.

-Of course, you will still need to pay for fuel surcharges, which can be upwards of $1,500 for round-trip tickets.
+Of course, you still need to pay for fuel surcharges, which can be upward of $1,500 for round-trip tickets.

-Here are some great example routes you can take to maximize open-jaws and stopovers:
+Here are great example routes you can take to maximize open-jaws and stopovers:

 • Los Angeles (LAX) – Dubai (DXB) – Johannesburg (JNB) round-trip for 200,000 Emirates Skywards miles in Emirates A380 business class

-• New York (JFK) – Milan (MXP) – Dubai (DXB) round-trip with a stopover in Milan for 90,000 Emirates Skywards miles in Emirates A380 business class
+• New York (JFK) – Milan (MXP) – Dubai (DXB) one-way with a stopover in Milan for 90,000 Emirates Skywards miles in Emirates A380 business class

 In all examples, Business Saver allows for 1 stopover.

-Bottom Line: Overall, Emirates has a decent stopover policy for round-trip flights, but because of its hub-and-spoke model of airline networks, it’s very difficult to add open-jaws since Emirates only allows them for “cities in the same zone.”
+Bottom Line: Overall, Emirates has a decent stopover policy for round-trip flights.
+However, because of its hub-and-spoke airline network model, it’s very difficult to add open-jaws since Emirates only allows them for “cities in the same zone.”

 Japan Airlines Mileage Bank